bitleakash6/Qaulity_Log_Control_MERN_Project/README.md

 ## Features Implemented

+### Log Ingestor:

+1. **API Integration:** Integrate 8-9 APIs into your application to capture logs at different stages.
+Ensure that each API can write logs to a designated file, such as `log1.log`, `log2.log`, and so on.
+2. **Log Formatting:** Standardize the format for logging across all APIs.
+This could include a timestamp, log level, source, log message, etc.
+3. **Logging Configuration:** Implement a mechanism to configure logging levels and file paths for each API.
+This could be through a configuration file or environment variables.
+4. **Error Handling:** Implement robust error handling to ensure that failures in logging do not disrupt the application's functionality.

 #### 1. Mechanism for Log Ingestion

 - Implement a robust mechanism to ingest logs in the specified JSON format.